ipsy-md/docs/docs/open-science/research-data-management/publish.md

 - **How do I handle data with sensitive information?**
 - **Under which conditions can third-party data be re-used for my research?**

-Concerning the legal aspects about copyrights and personal data protection, you can refer directly to the official documents:
+Concerning the legal aspects of copyrights and personal data protection, you can refer directly to the official legal documents:

 Links to the official German documents.